nl900/Concurrency-with-Go/README.md

 # Concurrent-API-Calls-with-Go
 ### What are GoRoutines?
-A Goroutine is a lightweight thread managed by the Go runtime with its own routine scheduler managing its lifecycle.
-It exists in the virtual space of a go runtime rather than in the OS, living within the user thread space, so the overhead for assignment, suspension, resumption is much lower than OS threads.
-Compared to threads in Java it's much more lightweight as Java threads map directly to OS threads.
+A Goroutine is a lightweight thread managed by the Go runtime.
+It lives within the user thread space and is managed entirely by the run-time system.
+The kernel has no knowledge of user-level threads and manages them as if a single-thread process.
+The overhead for assignment, suspension, resumption is much lower than OS threads.
+In Java, threads map directly to OS threads.
 OS threads have large fixed stack size and there is a cap on the number of them to run in a single VM due to the increasing memory overhead.
 <br>
+Go contains its own routine scheduler
 <br>

 ### The program